aalok-y/realtime-gossip-app/README.md

 {
   type: "create",
   payload: {
-    name: "galaxy",                     //Name of the Room
+    name: "galaxy",                     // Name of the Room
-    visibility: "public" or "private",  //Whether room is public or private
+    visibility: "public" or "private",  // Whether room is public or private
-    pass: "anyPassword",                //Set password if room is private else "" empty string };
+    pass: "anyPassword",                // Set password if room is private else "" empty string };
 }
 ```